google/guava/README.md

 Guava comes in two flavors.

-*   The main flavor requires JDK 1.8 or higher.
+*   The JRE flavor requires JDK 1.8 or higher.
 *   If you need support for JDK 1.7 or Android, use the Android flavor.
 You can find the Android Guava source in the [`android` directory].